 Women rappers Grammy nominations International Womens Day

-Why do the Grammys not respond to the renaissance of women rappers?
+Do the Grammys respond to the renaissance of women rappers?

 Women rappers are rule breakers, change makers and ground shakers.
 They’re changing and redefining what it means to be a modern female artist.